Ashutosh-Kumar095/Tesseract/README.md

-# Tesseract
-This is a course era test repository.
+This is a react app deployment test.